-The Selfish Crocodile - Charles and Terry

-Ringo the Flamingo - Neil Griffiths
+The Selfish Crocodile - Charles and Terry Ringo the Flamingo - Neil Griffiths s - A Ganeri: g of the Khalsa

-Private Peaceful - Michael Morpurgo
+Private Peaceful - Michael Morpurgo es - A Ganeri:

-The Magic Paintbrush - Julia Donaldson
+The Magic Paintbrush - Julia Donaldson Judah sav ves the Jews

 Really Brave Tim - John Prater

-Sikh Stories - A Ganeri: The Founding of the Khalsa Jewish Stories - A Ganeri: Judah saves the Jews

-Really Brave 1111 30111 1140 Ci

-Christia n Values British Values SMSC
+Christian Valu es British Values SMSC

-Courage Норе Democracy Spiritual
+Courage Hope Democracy Spiritual

 Creativity Wisdom Individual liberty Moral

 Peace Perseverance The rule of Law Social

 Trust Service Mutual Respect Cultural

 Forgiveness Responsibility Tolerance and Respect (of opinions and

 Justice Truthfulness diversity)

 Thankfulness Humility

 Compassion Generosity

 Friendship Respect (and Reverence)

 Y6 children planning worship - the next steps!

-How else could you convey the important message you want to share?

-- 1) Consider using drama/a poem/a story/music/pictures/props - 2) Consider not using a PP PowerPoints aren't everything! (although they do help you to remember every part of your plan) - 3) Consider less reading out loud, and more talking this way, the children get more of YOU!
-Don't be afraid to just talk about the information or idea.
-If you get tongue-tied just catch Mrs Rennison's eye and she'll help you out but it happens to all of us! - 4) Consider giving the children MORE explanation e.g. when you want them to discuss ideas in worship groups, discuss it with them first, rather than just reading out loud 'now get into your worship groups and talk about how you can help'.
-More detail = more detailed answers! - 5) Consider the 'SEND' part of a worship what important message/task/thought do you want the children to leave your worship with?
+Consider using drama/a poem/a story/music/pict Consider not using a PP - PowerPoints aren't ev Consider less reading out loud, and more talking tied - just catch Mrs Rennison's eye and she'll help Consider giving the children MORE explanation loud 'now get into your worship groups and talk ab erything! (although they do help y - this way, the children get more you out - but it happens to all of - e.g. when you want them to disc of YOU!
+Don't be afraid to just talk about t us! cuss ideas in worship groups, discuss it with

+5) Consider the 'SEND' part of a worship - what in nportant message/task/thought do you want the children to leave your worship o with?
-AND - your challenge this time is: 'What would Jesus do?'

-We'd like to focus more worships towards this idea, so that children begin to think about what Jesus would do, and relate that to what they themselves can do, to be more like Him and to act in the way that He would have done.

-- 1) You could set the question at the beginning for children to think about, within the idea of your worship e.g. 'While we read you this story, we'd like you to think what would Jesus do? - 2) You could stop in the middle of your story/drama/poem/activity and ask the question e.g. If Jesus was there, what would he do?
-What would you do? - 3) You could ask it at the end e.g. If Jesus had been there, what might have been different?
-What would he have said or done?
-What could you do to be more like Him?
+AND - your challenge this time is: 'What would We'd like to focus more worships towards this idea like Him and to act in the way that He would have 1) You could set the question at the beginning for c would Jesus do?
+2) You could stop in the middle of your story/dram 3) You could ask it at the end e.g. If Jesus had been , so that children begin to think ab lone. hildren to think about, within the i a/poem/activity and ask the question dea of your worship e.g. 'While we read yo on e.g. If Jesus was there, what would he do u this story, we'd like you to think - what ?
+What would you do?

-Good Luck!
+Good l Luck!